jeanbaptistemora/fluidattacks-universe2/docs/src/docs/types/031/details/java_io_file_create_temp_file.md

  */
 ```

-The use of File.createTempFile is even vulnerable
-if the permissions are added after because it is not atomic.

-## Compliant solution
+## Secure implementation

-- Use Files.createTempFile instead of File.createTempFile.
+- Use `java.nio.file.Files.createTempFile`.
-Note that has an additional `s` letter.

 - Use the `attrs` argument (an optional list of file attributes
   to set atomically when creating the file).

 ## References